ni/kafka-connect-storage-cloud/README.md

 - Whenever a new file is committed to S3, the sink publishes information about that file to a Kafka topic:

   - Filename
-  - Number of rows in the file
+  - The number of rows in the file
-  - startOffset of the file
+  - The start and end offsets of the file

 - The integration tests assume that they are connecting to an S3 bucket in the `us-east-1` region

 ---